-AstroSat (Astronomy Satellite) of India
+AstroSat (Astronomy Satellite)

 AstroSat is India's first dedicated astronomy mission, a broad spectral band Indian national space observatory.
 AstroSat will provide an opportunity for the Indian astronomers to carry out cutting-edge research in the frontier areas of X-ray and ultraviolet astronomy and allow them to address some of the outstanding problems in modern astrophysics.